LambdaLabs/docsy-lambda-docs/content/en/cloud/faq/on-demand-instance-invoicing.md

 {{% alert title="Warning" color="warning" %}}
 Be sure to terminate any instances that you're not using!

+**You will be billed for all minutes that an instance is running, even if the instance isn't actively being used.**
 {{% /alert %}}

 The GPU Cloud dashboard allows you to